redaelkate/SmartLine/README.md

 - **Call Logs**: View detailed logs of all outbound and inbound calls.
 - **Analytics**: Monitor key metrics such as call duration, customer satisfaction, and agent performance.

----

-This expanded explanation provides a clear understanding of the **SmartLine** system, its workflow, and its capabilities.
-Let me know if you’d like to add or modify anything further! 🚀